gadler01/peripety-docs/docs/import/interface_cable_import.md

 * Telco
 * Serial

-This should be decided by referencing the cable type for each port.
+This should be decided by referring to the cable type for each port.

-For other interface type options reference the csv field options section of the interface import page of Peripety.
+For other interface type options, refer to the csv field options section of the interface import page of Peripety.

 ![Interface Type List](../img/import/interface_type_list_1.png)